zahra77fth/shoppingList/README.md

 └── vite.config.ts             # Vite configuration file
 ```

+## Live demo
+you can use live demo of project here : [Demo](https://zahra77fth.github.io/shoppingList/)

 ## Thank You! 🎉

 Thanks a bunch for checking out the Shopping List app!
 I hope it helps keep your groceries (and sanity) in check. 🛒💡